SmartBear/readyapi4j/README.md

 ```
 ## More samples / tutorials

-Tutorial in the Ready!
-API TestServer documentation:
+Tutorial in the ReadyAPI TestServer documentation:
 [Creating Code-Based Recipes: Tutorial](http://readyapi.smartbear.com/testserver/tutorials/code_based/start)

 The [samples submodule](modules/samples) here on GitHub contains a number of samples for Java, Groovy and Maven.